 Raphael (1483 – 1520) Italian painter and architect from Urbino, Marche.
-Raphael was a prolific and influential artist of the Highhigh Renaissance trinity.
+Raphael was a prolific and influential artist of the High Renaissance trinity.

 Galileo (1564 – 1642) Creating one of the first modern telescopes, Galileo revolutionised our understanding of the world supporting the work of Copernicus.
-His work Two New Sciences laid ground work for science of Kinetics and strength of materials.
+His work Two New Sciences laid the groundwork for the science of kinetics and strength of materials.
 He also suffered house arrest for going against the prevailing teachings of the church.

 Caravaggio (1571-1610) – Renaissance artist.
 Born in Milan, he gained a reputation for supremely talented artists with his radical naturalism.

 Gioachino Rossini (1792 – 1868) Italian composer from Pesaro on the Adriatic coast.
 Rossini wrote 38 great operas, transforming the opera into its modern form.
-Great Italian works include: The Barber of Seville (1816) and La Cenerentola.
-Sympathetic to French revolution, he also moved to Paris and wrote for the French theatre.
+Great Italian works include The Barber of Seville (1816) and La Cenerentola.
+Sympathetic to the French Revolution, he also moved to Paris and wrote for the French theatre.

 Giuseppe Garibaldi (1805-1872) – National hero of Italy.
 Garibaldi led a volunteer army in the Italian Wars of Independence.
 He played a key role in uniting Italy.
 He also fought in Latin America and became known as ‘The Hero of Two Worlds’